grpc/proposal/AXX-crl-enhancements.md

 This approach adds complexity to the user facing API, and a user overriding the provider interface poorly could result in undefined or inefficient behaviors.
 To counteract this, we will provide generally useful implementations and good documentation on requirements if a user is writing their own implementation.

 We explicitly will not be supporting OSCP-style revocation .
 We want to stay inside the realm of RFC5280 and X509-style CRLs, and OSCP represents a departure from that standard.
 Notably, the API surface for OSCP is different - for OSCP one makes a call to an external service that returns the revocation status.
 Rather, we expect to be given CRLs and will check the revocation status in gRPC.
 In addition, OSCP requires external calls during the handshake, whereas with X509 CRL files everything can done locally.
+Handshakes are on a path for which performance in critical, so making external calls during them is an approach to avoid.

 ## Implementation